-Bain & Company conducted research a few years ago to define inspirational leadership.
+As I conducted research, I found a lot of different models and frameworks from well-known companies like Bain & Company.
+They conducted research a few years ago to define inspirational leadership.
 From their research, they developed the Bain Inspirational Leadership System.
 If you search for the term “Inspirational Leadership” on the internet, you will most likely find articles and blog posts that reference Bain’s study.
 Their system considers 33 elements they identified as “statistically significant for inspiring others.”
 The number of elements is a bit overwhelming.
 There must be a simpler answer out there.
-So, I decided to go figure it out.
+So, I decided to go figure it out on my own.

 Motivation Vs. Inspiration